dhananjaylavate/90DaysOfDevOps/2026/day-35/day-35-multistage-hub.md

-# created 3 apps for  practising the tasks from README.md
+### Created 3 apps for  practising the tasks from README.md

 # Task 1: The Problem with Large Images

-# app-single-stage
+app-single-stage

 - created a simple node js app and built it using Dockerfile node:20 image and verified the Image size

 # Task 2: Multi-Stage Build

-# app-multi-stage
+app-multi-stage

 - created a simple node js app and built it using Dockerfile node:20 image and verified the image size, could not see much difference as I copying the whole ./app to my image destination, for this app which is not recommended, hence created an my-react-app

-# my-react-app
+my-react-app

 - create a simple react js app and built it using Docker multi-stage file.
 - In first stage build the app